Technical Resources for Remote Teaching

-Zoom is a natural choice for teaching a class that will meet outside the class, requires a high level of interaction, has a large number or participants, or requires recording or other advanced features.
+Zoom is a natural choice for teaching a class that will meet outside the class, requires a high level of interaction, has a large number of participants, or requires recording or other advanced features.
 Zoom can also be used if a faculty needs to teach remotely to stream video lectures directly to a class live.
 All classrooms are equipped for one-way communication.
 If two-way communication is required, check the capabilities of the classroom.
 Most do not have cameras and microphones.
-You can borrow a webcam mounted on a tripod to connect to the classroom computer or use a webcam equipped laptop.
+You can borrow a webcam mounted on a tripod to connect to the classroom computer or use a webcam-equipped laptop.
 A student, given the proper instructions, could handle this setup.
 Information Technology is available to assist with initial set-up and training.

 For more information, visit our Zoom Videoconferencing page.

 Google Hangouts Meet is a videoconferencing platform included as part of the Google Workspace core services package.
 It is a web-based service that enables real-time audio and video communication for individuals and groups.
 While Zoom is comparatively more robust, Hangouts Meet is a quick and easy solution for setting up video chats between users within our lclark.edu domain.
 Sessions may be added to any Google Calendar invitation by selecting Hangouts Meet from the “add conferencing” dropdown when creating a calendar event.

 For more information, visit our Google Hangouts Meet page.

 As an alternative to streaming live video, faculty could record short videos to be delivered as remote content.
 Videos could be hosted in Google Drive and either viewed directly or embedded externally on the web via Moodle.
 Students could watch the video at any time from a device with internet access.